w3c/wcag2ict/comments-by-guideline-and-success-criterion.md

 ###### Applying SC 2.3.1 Three Flashes or Below Threshold to Non-Web Documents and Software

-This applies directly as written, and as described in [Intent from Understanding Success Criterion 2.3.1](https://www.w3.org/WAI/WCAG22/Understanding/three-flashes-or-below-threshold#intent), replacing “web pages” with “non-web documents or software” , “page” with “non-web document or software”, and “on the web page” with “in the non-web document or software”; removing “See Conformance Requirement 5: Non-Interference”; and adjusting Note 1 to avoid the use of the word "must".
+This applies directly as written, and as described in [Intent from Understanding Success Criterion 2.3.1](https://www.w3.org/WAI/WCAG22/Understanding/three-flashes-or-below-threshold#intent), replacing “web pages” with “non-web documents or software” , “page” with “non-web document or software”, and “on the web page” with “in the non-web document or software”; removing “See Conformance Requirement 5: Non-Interference”; and adjusting Note 1 to avoid the use of the normative term "must".

 With these substitutions, it would read: